stepper1029/Reversi/README.md

 This means there are disks of colors white and black which can be placed on the board to flip pieces of the opposite color and capture them.
 The winner is the one who captures the most pieces.
 We made the code extensible for different board shapes, cell shapes, views, and even alternate rule sets by making each of these things interfaces.
-All classes and interfaces assume that they are working with interfaces rather than individual classes when applicable.
-For example, A board class in the Board interface can work with any type of cell, so it only works with the ReversiCell interface rather than, say, the HexCell class.
+The game allows for 2-players, which can be either human or AI players.
+Most classes and interfaces assume that they are working with interfaces rather than individual classes when applicable.
+For example, a board class in the Board interface can work with any type of cell, so it only works with the ReversiCell interface rather than, say, the HexCell class.
 This way, if we wanted to add square cells in a SquareCell class, the board still works.

 ## Quick Start:
 To get started, a user can run the main class and begin interacting with the displayed view.
 This